uhi22/foccci/README.md

 ## Todos for now

+- [ ] analog current feedback from the DRV8874 IPROPI to the controller
 - [ ] Add a version indication analog circuit.
 Discussed here: https://openinverter.org/forum/viewtopic.php?p=66745#p66745
 - [ ] Change the PP pull-up to 330 ohms and 5V, and optionally prepare pull-down 2k7.
 Use voltage divider to the controller, to be able to measure the full 0 to 5V range.
 Discussion here: https://openinverter.org/forum/viewtopic.php?p=66208#p66208

 - [x] For C69, how to workaround the forced switch from "economy" to "standard" service?
 Workaround: use C3445244, discussed here: https://openinverter.org/forum/viewtopic.php?p=65016#p65016
 - [x] Remove DC-grounding of the RX inputs.
 Done: C32 and C33 added on the RX inputs.
 - [x] Transformer (discussion here: https://openinverter.org/forum/viewtopic.php?p=64465#p64465) see https://jlcpcb.com/partdetail/3170710-CL4532A201/C2904734 Done: Added into new lib transformerCL4532A-201 and to schematic and pcb.